MarkFontenot/16S-CSE2341-Projects/ProgAssign04/ProgAssign04.md

 + An analysis of the running times of at least 3 of the 5 methods for speed up on at least 10 data sets of increasing size.
 Gather data, use Excel, show us some graphs.
 Don’t try to take up “space” by using gigantic graphs though.

 **Everyone must participate.** This is not an optional exercise/competition.
 You may choose to not refine your algorithms to increase speed, but minimally, you must develop a working solution and write the paper.
 The implementation portion of this assignment is worth 50 points.

-## Things that will get you disqualified
-These things will get you disqualified from the competition:

-+ sorting as you're reading from the file
-+ not conforming to the specification listed herein
-+ attempting to hack the timing mechanism in some/any way
-+ other sketchy things that violate the spirit of the exercise (we'll be looking at your source code, ya know!)

 ## Prizes
 The First Place winner(s) can choose one of the following options as prizes: